SofiaBelloni/glomeruli-detection/README.md

 better results than U-Net.
 Regarding clustering, K-means did not provide a comfortable classification, probably due to the complex nature of our initial images.
 Therefore, in presence of labels, it might be better to approach this problem with a supervised technique rather than an unsupervised method.

+The digital tissue images used in this study are WSIs (Whole Slide Images) of renal biopsies.
+The dataset is composed of 9 different WSIs of human kidney tissue provided with annotations which show glomeruli.

+**Check *Report.pdf* for the full analysis.**